When we first decided to spend the winter in France, we played with the thought of staying for good if we'd like it enough.

 The ride back to Villenouvelle was unusually quiet for the first 30 minutes, normally we'd quarrel about Victoria's refusal to see my point on the last property she'd refuse to even consider, though it was a perfect place for me.

 Could it be, that a four story townhouse with a commercial space and an attic to develop into holiday apartments is what we'd want?
-Yes, the floors are amazing, 10ft ceilings are nothing to sneeze at, huge upside at an attractive price?
+Yes, the floors are amazing, 10ft ceilings are nothing to sneeze at, potential upside at an attractive price?
 But where am I going to have my afternoon swim with Isabella?
 In the public pool with my Speedo?

 We decided to lay low for 24 hours and then go back for a second look later in the week.
 And yes, it turned out to be the property it shall be for us.

 So as of today, March 15th, we own a property in France.
 Exciting times, plus plenty of stuff to blog about.
-Since I am running out of good things to talk about anyway.

 VIEW FROM THE TOP

 STAINED GLASS WINDOWS

 COMING IN FROM THE OFFICE

 ONE OF FOUR WORKING FIREPLACES